Akron Children's Logo

 Print Page

-I love to run but I have asthma.
+I have asthma and love to run.
 I have an inhaler but it doesn't help much before, when, or after I'm running.
-Is there anything else like a different medicine that would help me do what I love again?
+Could a different medicine help me?

 Yes!
 You should be able to get your asthma under control.
 Exercise is essential to good health, and it's great that you love running so much.
 So make an appointment with your doctor to talk about what's going on.

 It sounds like you may need to adjust your medicine or add a new one.
-As they grow, it's very common for teens with asthma to need changes in their medicines, such as a higher dose.
+Over time, it's very common for teens with asthma to need changes in their medicines, such as a higher dose.

-The good news about asthma is that lots of different treatments are available.
+The good news about asthma is that many different treatments are available.
 Some people only need quick-relief medicines around the times when they're most likely to have a flare-up.
 Others also need long-term control medicine every day to keep their asthma in check.

 Your doctor can help you find what works best for you.
 Sometimes it can take a few tries to find the best option, so talk with your doc about what works and what doesn't.